skip to main content

 How is the Primary Care Track different from the Categorical Track?

-• Rotations in the outpatient setting: up to 3 additional blocks of outpatient medicine.
+• Rotations in the outpatient setting; up to three additional blocks of outpatient medicine.

 How is the Primary Care Track the same as the Categorical Track?